unitreerobotics/unitree_legged_sdk/README.md

+## Notice
+support robot: Go1
+not support robot: Laikago, Aliengo, A1

 The unitree_legged_sdk is mainly used for communication between PC and Controller board.
 It also can be used in other PCs with UDP.